Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/alpha-card.md

     title: Rounded corners
     description: >-
       Cards can have a border radius applied responsively with the `roundedAbove` prop.
+  - fileName: alpha-card-with-section.tsx
+    title: With section
+    description: >-
+      Use when you have a distinct piece of information to communicate to merchants.
+  - fileName: alpha-card-with-subdued-section.tsx
+    title: With subdued section
+    description: >-
+      Use to indicate when one of the sections in your card contains inactive or disabled content.
+  - fileName: alpha-card-with-subsection.tsx
+    title: With subsection
+    description: >-
+      Use when your card sections need further categorization.
+  - fileName: alpha-card-with-multiple-sections.tsx
+    title: With multiple sections
+    description: Use when you have two related but distinct pieces of information to communicate to merchants.
+Multiple sections can help break up complicated concepts to make them easier to scan and understand.
+  - fileName: alpha-card-with-flush-section.tsx
+    title: With flush section
+    description: Use when you need further control over the spacing of your card sections.
+  - fileName: alpha-card-with-titled-sections.tsx
+    title: With multiple titled sections
+    description: Use when you have a distinct piece of information to communicate to merchants that is complex enough to require a title to introduce it.
+  - fileName: alpha-card-with-multiple-titled-sections.tsx
+    title: With multiple titled sections
+    description: Use when you have two related but distinct pieces of information to communicate to merchants that are complex enough to require a title to introduce them.
+  - fileName: alpha-card-with-sections-and-actions.tsx
+    title: With sections and actions
+    description: Use when your card section has actions that apply only to that section.
+  - fileName: alpha-card-with-custom-react-node-title.tsx
+    title: With custom React Node title
+    description: Use to render custom content such as icons, links, or buttons in a card section’s header.
+  - fileName: alpha-card-with-separate-header.tsx
+    title: With separate header
+    description: Use to be able to use custom React elements as header content.
+  - fileName: alpha-card-with-header-actions.tsx
+    title: With header actions
+    description: Use for less important card actions, or actions merchants may do before reviewing the contents of the card.
+For example, merchants may want to add items to a card containing a long list, or enter a customer’s new address.
+  - fileName: alpha-card-with-footer-actions.tsx
+    title: With footer actions
+    description: Use footer actions for a card’s most important actions, or actions merchants should do after reviewing the contents of the card.
+For example, merchants should review the contents of a shipment before an important action like adding tracking information.
+  - fileName: alpha-card-with-multiple-footer-actions.tsx
+    title: With multiple footer actions
+    description: When multiple secondary footer actions are provided, they will render in an action list popover activated by a disclosure button.
+The disclosure button text can be customized with the `secondaryFooterActionsDisclosureText` prop in the `secondaryActionsFrom` utility function.
+  - fileName: alpha-card-with-custom-footer-actions.tsx
+    title: With custom footer actions
+    description: Use to present actionable content that is optional or not the primary purpose of the page.
+  - fileName: alpha-card-with-destructive-footer-actions.tsx
+    title: With destructive footer action
+    description: Use when a card action will delete merchant data or be otherwise difficult to recover from.
+  - fileName: alpha-card-with-destructive-action.tsx
+    title: With destructive action
+    description: Use when a card action applies only to one section and will delete merchant data or be otherwise difficult to recover from.
+  - fileName: alpha-card-with-all-elements.tsx
+    title: With all elements
+    description: Use as a broad example that includes using other layout components to build out the card.
 ---

 ## Best practices